mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 There's a lot of content out there on the internet telling you that you can make passive income as a developer.
 This is... up to interpretation.
 It is possible to have created products that generate ongoing income for you without requiring large amounts of ongoing input, but the real truth is that none of the possible ways to make money as a developer are work free.
 Some require less ongoing work than others, but they all require your time and energy.
 If you want to outsource the ongoing work, this is an option, but your profit margins will need to be sufficient to make it financially viable.

+Many of the below ways to make money are complimentary and will give you the best results if you do connect and cross-promote your content to make the most of them.

-The below ways to make money as a developer will assist you in finding the way(s) that suits your desired lifestyle, work-life balance and time availability.
+The below ways to make money as a developer will assist you in finding the way(s) that suits your desired lifestyle, work-life balance, skillsets and time availability.

 ### Full-time Employment